maptiler/mobile-code-samples/ios-swiftui/README.md

 ## Getting started
 1. If you don't have CocoaPods installed, run `sudo gem install cocoapods`
 1. Run `pod install` to download and integrate dependencies using [CocoaPods](https://cocoapods.org).
-1. Open `SimpleMap_UIKit.xcworkspace` in Xcode.
+1. Open `SimpleMap_SwiftUI.xcworkspace` in Xcode.
 1. Create MapTiler account and [obtain the api key](https://cloud.maptiler.com/account/keys).
-1. Set the MapTilerKey property in `SimpleMap_UIKit/info.plist` to the value obtained in the previous step.
+1. Set the MapTilerKey property in `SimpleMap_SwiftUI/info.plist` to the value obtained in the previous step.